permutationlock/simple_android_egl_app/README.md

 The [rawdrawandroid][1] project provides a fantastic example of how to build a native Android applicaiton from the command line, but it is still somewhat complicated.
-After getting my [GLFW applications][2] to compile for Android, I wanted to write a tiny example that uses `dlopen` to load `libEGL.so`, creates an OpenGL ES 2.0 context, and draws colors to the screen.
+After getting my [GLFW applications][2] to compile for Android, I distilled the process down to this tiny OpenGL ES 2.0 example.

 ## Dependencies